AIFS Financial Policies

 Balance of fees

-Fall semester/quarter fees are due July 15 (June 1 for Hyderabad, Stellenbosch, Sydney and Wellington, July 1 for Gaborone, Florence, Prague, Rome, St. Petersburg, Salzburg and Viña Del Mar).
+Fall semester/quarter fees are due July 15 (June 1 for Hyderabad, Stellenbosch, Sydney and Wellington, July 1 for Beijing, Florence, Prague, Rome and Salzburg).
 Spring semester fees are due December 1 (November 15 for Florence, Prague and Rome).
 Returned checks incur a $35 charge.
 Students who fail to make the final payment will not be permitted to register and start the program.

 All students are required to pay a damage deposit of $250 each semester with program fees.
 The deposit is used, if necessary, to cover costs of damages or other charges incurred in student or family residences or to replace library books not returned.
 Any unused portion of the deposit will be returned approximately 3 months after the student's departure from campus (deductions are not always known before departure).
 In some countries, utility bills arrive once every three months, which prolongs the time required to determine the refund.